Qumulo/docs/qq-cli-command-guide/auth/auth_create_role.md

 ## Examples

 ## To Create a New Custom Qumulo Core Role
-Use the `qq auth_create_role` command and specify the custom role name, description, and the file that lists the necessary privileges.
+Run the `qq auth_create_role` command and specify the custom role name, description, and the file that lists the necessary privileges.
 For example:

 ```bash
 qq auth_create_role \